zhehaowang/zhehao.me/book-notes/emcpp/it7-17-moving-to-modern-cpp.md

 * Prefer `const_iterator`s to `iterator`s.
 * In maximally generic code, prefer non-member versions of `begin`, `end`, `rbegin`, etc., over their member function counterparts.

-### Declare functions noexcept if they won't emit exceptions
+### Item 14: declare functions `noexcept` if they won't emit exceptions

 C++98 compiler offers no help in checking exception specification: programmers summarize the possible exception specifications, and update them as code changes.
 C++11 allows indication of if a function may emit any exceptions.

 Why noexcept:
-* Failure to declare a function noexcept when you know that it won't throw an exception is poor interface specification: whether a function is noexcept is as important a piece of information as whether a member function is const.
+* Failure to declare a function noexcept when you know that it won't throw an exception is poor interface specification: whether a function is `noexcept` is as important a piece of information as whether a member function is `const`.
-* Compiler may generate more efficient code for noexcept: the difference between unwinding the stack and possibly unwinding it has a surprisingly large impact on code generation.
+* Compiler may generate more efficient code for `noexcept`: the difference between unwinding the stack and possibly unwinding it has a surprisingly large impact on code generation.

 ```cpp
 RetType function(params) noexcept;     // most optimizable